 for $i=0,1,2,3,4$.
 The differential equations for~\eqref{sir-x} are like in~\eqref{equiv2},~\eqref{equiv3}.
 The initial values follow from~\eqref{initial-values-constant}.
 In our numerical simulations, the system of DDEs~\eqref{sir} is scaled as specified in Section~\ref{sec:scaling}.
 The time intervals are $[0,\frac{20}{3}]$ and $[0,4]$, respectively, in the solution of the scaled systems.
-Yet the time axis is rescaled to the original time in graphical illustrations.
+Yet, the time axis is rescaled to the original time in graphical illustrations.

-All numerical computations were executed using the software package {\sc Matlab}~\cite{matlab}.
-The built-in routine {\tt dde23}~\cite{shampine-thompson}, which implements an explicit method of Runge-Kutta type, produced the numerical solutions of IVPs of the DDEs with discrete delays.
-This method features an adaptive step size selection, where we require a relative error tolerance $\varepsilon_{\rm rel} = 10^{-6}$ and an absolute error tolerance $\varepsilon_{\rm abs} = 10^{-8}$.
+The built-in routine {\tt dde23}~\cite{shampine-thompson} of MATLAB, which implements an explicit method of Runge-Kutta type, produced the numerical solutions of IVPs of DDEs with discrete delays.
+This method features adaptive step size selection, where we require a relative error tolerance $\varepsilon_{\rm rel} = 10^{-6}$ and an absolute error tolerance $\varepsilon_{\rm abs} = 10^{-8}$.
 The integrator performs 610 steps in case~(i) and 1058 steps in case~(ii).
 Figure~\ref{fig:solution-a} and Figure~\ref{fig:solution-b} illustrate the solutions of the IVPs of the equivalent systems~\eqref{equivalent-system} in the two cases.
 In case~(i), the solutions tend to a stationary solution.
 In case~(ii), the solutions tend to a periodic oscillation.

 For comparison, we solve IVPs of the scaled approximate systems of DDEs~\eqref{dde-quadrature}, where Gaussian quadrature is used as described in Section~\ref{sec:quadrature}.
 The Gauss-Jacobi quadrature is associated to the beta distribution.
 In the case of a single node ($m=1$), we obtain a DDE with a single delay, which is identical to the expected value of the probability distribution.
 This instance represents an alternative model in comparison to the distributed delay.
 The expected values are $\bar{\tau}=90$ and $\bar{\tau}=200$ in case~(i) and case~(ii), respectively.
 The numerical solutions are depicted for the two cases in Figure~\ref{fig:solution-quadrature}.
 The solutions qualitatively agree to the situation of distributed delay.
-Just small quantitative differences are present.
+Only small quantitative differences are present.